mohansah/The_Genome_Project/README.md

 ## Problem Definition:
 ### Task 1
-i) Create an interface to upload a fasta file ii) Once uploaded, validate the file with the following checks:
+1. Create an interface to upload a fasta file
+2. Once uploaded, validate the file with the following checks:
-a) The information line starts with a ‘>’ symbol only.
+    - The information line starts with a ‘>’ symbol only.
-b) The information is contained in one single line and is not continued to the next line.
+    - The information is contained in one single line and is not continued to the next line.
-c) There is no blank line between information line and gene sequence.
+    - There is no blank line between information line and gene sequence.
-d) The gene sequence contains only 4 characters ‘A’, ‘T’, ‘G’ and ‘C’. iii) If validated, display the file contents in a format in ‘Output file’.
+    - The gene sequence contains only 4 characters ‘A’, ‘T’, ‘G’ and ‘C’.
+3. If validated, display the file contents in a format in ‘Output file’.

 ### Task 2
-i) Connect your GUI to database ii) Information that should be contained in the database are: Sl_No, Gene Information, Gene sequence, Count_A, Count_T, Count_G, Count_C, length, (G+C)%. where, (G+C)% is calculated as: (G+C)% = (Count_G + Count_C) / (Count_A + Count_T + Count_G + Count_C)*100
+1. Connect your GUI to database
+2. Information that should be contained in the database are: Sl_No, Gene Information, Gene sequence, Count_A, Count_T, Count_G, Count_C, length, (G+C)%.

+    where, (G+C)% is calculated as: (G+C)% = (Count_G + Count_C) / (Count_A + Count_T + Count_G + Count_C)*100

 ### Task 3
 Along with these 9 fields, add all those fields given in Gene Detail List to the database

 Checks: If the location field of a gene in a gene sequence file contains:
-a) 1798...1800, 1919…2020
+1. 1798...1800, 1919…2020

     If there is a comma separating locations, it means the gene is joined from two segments, you can ignore this gene and do not add it to your database.

-b) c1666…17000
+2. c1666…17000

     Here ‘c’ means, the gene is present in the complementary strand.
 So any location starting with ‘c’ will be stored as 17000…1666 ( in the  reverse order) in the Gene Detail List.
 So while checking the location, please check it in the reverse order in the Gene Detail List.

 ### Task 4
 Convert the gene sequence into protein sequence.

 Checks: If any stop codon appears within a gene sequence, the generate a warning message stating “Stop codon found in gene gene_name”.
 Gene_name you will get from Task 3.